Nixtla/nixtla/utils/experiments/zillow-prophet/README.md

-# Using Prophet on Zillow data: exploring better options
+# Prophet vs Linear Regression on Real Estate (Zillow) data.

-## TLDR
+## TL;DR

 Recently there has been controversy in the data science community about the Zillow case.
 There has been [speculation that the Zillow team may have used](https://ryxcommar.com/2021/11/06/zillow-prophet-time-series-and-prices/) [Prophet](https://github.com/facebook/prophet) to generate forecasts of their time series.
-Although we do not (and will not) know if the above is true, we contribute to the discussion by showing that it is fundamental in forecasting tasks to create benchmarks.
-Furthermore, that `Prophet` does not turn out to be a good benchmark on [Zillow Home Value Index](https://www.zillow.com/research/data/) data.
-Better alternatives to create benchmarks are [auto.arima](https://github.com/robjhyndman/forecast) or [statsforecast](https://github.com/Nixtla/statsforecast).
+Although we do not know if the above is true, we contribute to the discussion by showing that creating good benchmarks is fundamental in forecasting tasks.
+Furthermore we show that `Prophet` does not turn out to be a good benchmark on [Zillow Home Value Index](https://www.zillow.com/research/data/) data.
+Better alternatives to create benchmarks are simpler and faster models like [auto.arima](https://github.com/robjhyndman/forecast) or [statsforecast](https://github.com/Nixtla/statsforecast).

 ## Introduction